nikunjd25/Azure-AI-LLM-Copilot-Chatbot-SQLDB/README.md

 After completing testing, ensure to delete any unused Azure resources or remove the entire Resource Group to avoid incurring additional charges.

-## License
-This project is licensed under the [MIT License](MIT.md), granting permission for commercial and non-commercial use with proper attribution.

 ## Disclaimer
 This demo application is intended solely for educational and demonstration purposes.
 It is provided "as-is" without any warranties, and users assume all responsibility for its use.